You are here

 No. The videos in the Results Matter video library are produced expressly for professional development use with written permission of all involved.
 Videos are never derived from actual assessment records.

-The primary purpose for assessment in early childhood programs is to provide child growth and development information to teachers and families in order to best support the continued learning of children.
-The state must report on program outcomes for children served by preschool special education to the Office of Special Education Programs (OSEP).
-These reports provide stakeholders with an indication of the effectiveness of the public funding of preschool programs by showing the aggregate outcomes of the children who participate.
+The primary purpose for assessment in early childhood programs is to provide child growth and development information to teachers and families to best support the continued learning of children.
+The state must report on outcomes for children served by preschool special education to the Office of Special Education Programs (OSEP).
+These reports can then provide partners with an indication of the effectiveness of preschool programs by showing the aggregate outcomes of the children who participate.

 Classroom Level Use